Asthma Sometimes Presents With Atypical Symptoms

 Let’s quote Irwin one more time.

-“Because asthma, a very common disease, can present with variant as well as classic symptoms, it behooves clinicians to be aware of the variety of presentations to avoid misdiagnoses as revealed by Shen et al.” 2
+“Because asthma, a very common disease, can present with the variant as well as classic symptoms, it behooves clinicians to be aware of the variety of presentations to avoid misdiagnoses as revealed by Shen et al.” 2

 This means that a growing number of doctors should be learning about the atypical presentation of asthma.
 Although, in healthcare, sometimes it takes a long time for word to get out.
 So, this may explain the frustration some of us with an atypical asthma presentation have experienced.